Kimchi lysine-arginine content for herpes management

 Practical Recommendations

-Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
-This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 L-lysine supplementation is one of the most widely used dietary interventions for herpes management.
 Clinical studies suggest a daily dose of 1,000–3,000mg can reduce outbreak frequency.
-If your diet is already rich in lysine-heavy foods like fish, eggs, and dairy, supplements can further tip the amino acid balance in your favour — particularly during high-stress periods when outbreak risk increases.
+If your diet is already rich in lysine-heavy foods like fish, eggs, and dairy, supplements can further tip the amino acid balance in your favour β€” particularly during high-stress periods when outbreak risk increases.

 Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 Avoid these foods to prevent outbreaks.